-Distance Learning
+Distance Education

 Students interested in courses offered through distance learning must be officially admitted through the Admissions Office.
-All courses meet the same University standards of prerequisites, sequence, etc., that are required in residence work and are subject to the same academic regulations.
+All distance education courses meet the same University standards of prerequisites, sequence, etc., that are required in residence work and are subject to the same academic regulations.